MaelCravero/conf-pattern-matching/slides/slides.md

 \pause
 #### ...but not in TC
-Once again, this does not work properly in TC due to our wrapper class on `std::shared_ptr`.
-See `code/cpp-matching-hacks/match-tree-upcast-ref.cc`
+This does not work in TC due to our wrapper class on `std::shared_ptr`.

 \pause
-This is actually due to poor template instantiation rules which can be fixed using C++20 concepts (a mechanism for adding constraints to templates).
+This is due to poor template instantiation which can be fixed using C++20 concepts (a mechanism for adding constraints to templates).

 ### Aren't we missing something?

-- If you paid attention, the last examples did not feature any destructuring.
+If you paid attention, the last examples did not feature any destructuring.

 \pause
-- This is because implementing it features templates heavily, which does complicates everything.
+- Implementing it features templates heavily, which does complicates everything.
 \pause
-- Moreover, our `Tree` implementation in TC is not templated...
+- And our `Tree` implementation in TC is not templated...
-\pause
-- This means we must either re-write everything to be templated, or have wrapper functions to generate templated types out of non-templated dynamic types

 \pause
 This is bad news.